OfficeDev/office-js-docs/docs/develop/auth-external-add-ins.md

 - [Office-js-helpers](https://github.com/OfficeDev/office-js-helpers)

-For more information about other libraries that support the Implicit flow, see the **Libraries** section later in this article.
+For information about other libraries that support the Implicit flow, see the **Libraries** section later in this article.

 ## Using the Authorization Code flow in Office Add-ins